What Do We Do?

 Covering just over 3,000 square kilometres and growing ever more culturally diverse, Lancashire is a county of real contrasts: from urban conurbations to sparsely populated rural areas; coastal ‘holiday’ towns to old industrial heartlands; economic affluence to high levels of deprivation.
 The range of community safety risk is extensive and changing quickly, requiring us to allocate resources on the basis of risk and reducing risk as far as possible.

-We define the extent of risk as being the likelihood that something will happen, multiplied by the consequences if it does.
+We define the extent of risk as being the likelihood that something will happen, multiplied by the severity of the consequences if it does.
 This means that we focus our efforts on:

 - reducing the chance of fire happening through prevention work ;